 Chair Report (D.Kaptiz)

 Officer Term Increase – The LSC indicated that the section may increase the term to 3 years.
-I was pointed out that if that is too long for someone they could resign prio to the three years..
+It was pointed out that if that is too long for someone they could resign prior to the three years.

 ANS LSC Update (See Attachment D)